 3-Day Audubon Birdwatching Cruise

-The Olympic Peninsula Audubon Society and Puget Sound Express invite you to take part in an amazing three-day birdwatching and wildlife cruise in the San Juan Islands of Washington State, April 12-14, 2016.
+The Olympic Peninsula Audubon Society and Puget Sound Express invite you to take part in an amazing three-day birdwatching and wildlife cruise in the San Juan Islands of Washington State.

 The San Juan Islands are famous worldwide as National Geographic’s #3 World Travel Destination, and our tour will connect you with the best of the San Juan Island experience.

 Tour Naturalist Bob Boekelheide (formerly Director of the Dungeness River Audubon Center) will be pointing out all the birds for us.
-In addition to wildlife and bird watching, we will visit and stay overnight at the historic Roche Harbor Resort, tour fascinating sites on San Juan Island, as well as Deception Pass near Whidbey Island.
+In addition to wildlife and bird watching, we will visit and stay overnight in historic Friday Harbor on San Juan Island, tour fascinating sites on the island, as well as Deception Pass near Whidbey Island.

 3 days/ 2 nights roundtrip cruise from Sequim, WA, aboard the M/V Glacier Spirit.

 Small-ship cruising through the spectacular San Juan Archipelago and Deception Pass.

 Personal ship-board naturalist providing in-depth information about birds, whales, porpoises, history, and the islands.

 BIRDS AND WILDLIFE GALORE!

 The San Juan Islands are a premier birdwatching destination.
 In addition to waterfowl and game birds, the Islands are home to loons, cormorants, wading birds like the Great Blue Heron, vultures, eagles, hawks, gulls, terns, alcids, owls, and countless shore birds.